olpa/ailets/docs/content-typedef.md

 For `url`, some models produce and accept data URLs.
 Ailets should prefer `stream` over `url`, where `stream` is a named file stream inside ailets' runtime.

+The recommended stream name is `media/image.*`.

+If the stream name is `out/*`, ailets will save the file to the output directory.
+The name of the file is the md5 of the stream content.

 `ContentItemFunction`: Function call with fields:

 - `type: "function"`